Plumbing contractors in

 Insurance Minimums

-General liability minimum $300,000 required for Chicago business license.
-Workers compensation required if employing others.
-Bonding requirements vary by project scope.
+Illinois requires minimum $300,000 general liability insurance for plumbing contractors.
+Chicago requires additional $500,000 aggregate coverage and worker's compensation if employing others.
+Bonding requirements vary by municipality.

 How to Get Licensed

-Complete 4-year state-approved plumbing apprenticeship program OR document 4+ years plumbing experience under licensed plumber supervision
+Complete 4-year state-approved plumbing apprenticeship program or demonstrate equivalent work experience under licensed plumber supervision

 Maintain continuing education